s1seven/documentation/docs/json_definitions.md

 ## Key Value Elements

 EN 10168 implements flexibility by defining plenty of supplementary information fields to add any kind of information

 ### Definition of supplementary information in JSON Schema

     "KeyValueObject": {
+      "title": "KeyValueObject",
       "type": "object",
       "properties": {
         "Key": {